k4ji/tracesimulationreceiver/README.md

 service interactions, span timing, span linking and error conditions—without instrumenting real services.

 The blueprint configuration is shown below.
-The `service` blueprint is service-based: each service can have multiple tasks, where each task is mapped to an OpenTelemetry span.
+The `service` blueprint is service-based: each service can have multiple span definitions.
 This blueprint describes a trace that spans multiple services, simulating client-server-producer interactions with realistic delays and probabilistic failures (e.g., 20% chance of error injection).